lammps/lammps/doc/src/Developer_write_pair.rst

 Computing forces from the neighbor list (required)
 """"""""""""""""""""""""""""""""""""""""""""""""""

 The ``compute()`` function is the "workhorse" of a pair style.
-This is where we have the nested loops of all pairs of particles from the neighbor list to compute forces and - if needed - energies and virials.
+This is where we have the nested loops over all pairs of particles from the neighbor list to compute forces and - if needed - energies and virials.

 The first part is to define some variables for later use and store cached copies of data or pointers that we need to access frequently.
 Also,